 The Paradise Garage Team from the Vince Aletti Collection

-Since when was ‘disco' a dirty word?
+And really - since when was disco ever a dirty word?